Skip to main content

 Samples have two check-in statuses: checked-in and not checked-in, the ‘not checked-in’ status also includes ‘checked-out’ status.

-Since a product can have multiple samples and there is also Sample Pooling option to share the samples between products, only checking in samples that are created at the same time as the product can change the product status from Backlog to To Do.
+Since a Product Request can have multiple samples and there is also Sample Pooling option to share the samples between Product Requests, only checking in samples that are created at the same time as the Product Request can change the Product Request status from Backlog to To Do.

 Did this answer your question?